 One way to think of a Code of Ethics is to use the metaphor of a lighthouse.
 A lighthouse doesn’t draw you to it.
 A lighthouse warns of danger.
 It keeps you and your passengers (clients) safe from possible harm.

 Ethics grows out of values.
 Ethics are actions that we take to reflect the principles we value.
-A Code of Ethics is a visible reflection of group values that focuses on behaviours and is responsive to day to day conditions.
+A Code of Ethics is a visible reflection of group values that focuses on behaviors and is responsive to day-to-day conditions.

 There are four distinct phases in the development of a Code of Ethics.